 L-DOPA Clinical Research

-Mucuna Pruriens helps reduce stress
+Mucuna Pruriens reduces stress

 A study was conducted to assess the role of Mucuna Pruriens in infertile men.
 It was done at King George’s Medical University in Lucknow, India.
 The study included 60 men who were undergoing infertility screening.
 And no surprise here; were found to be suffering from stress.